Spectral Exponential Sums on Hyperbolic Surfaces: Introduction

-where $\{P \}$ denotes a primitive hyperbolic conjugacy class in $\Gamma$, and $N(P)$ stands for its norm.
-Note that we call $\{P \}$ primitive if a hyperbolic element $P \in \Gamma$ cannot be written as $Q^{j}$ with $j \geqslant 2$ for some $Q \in \Gamma$.
-Every hyperbolic conjugacy class is a power of some primitive class.
-By partial summation, one easily passes between asymptotic results for $\pi_{\Gamma}(X)$ and the weighted counting function
+where $\{P \}$ signifies a primitive hyperbolic conjugacy class in $\Gamma$ and $N(P)$ stands for its norm.
+We call~$\{P \}$~primitive if a hyperbolic element $P \in \Gamma$ cannot be expressed as $Q^{j}$ with $j \geqslant 2$ for some $Q \in \Gamma$; hence every hyperbolic conjugacy class is a power of some primitive class.
+By partial summation, one passes between asymptotic results for $\pi_{\Gamma}(X)$ and the allied counting function